chauff/cse1500-web-transcripts/Lecture-1.md

 ![Cache-Control Guardian UK](img/L1-cache-control.png)

 Thus, the Guardian homepage goes stale after sixty seconds in a web cache, a sensible timing, given the nature of the news web site.
-You also see here that `Cache-Control` directives can contain more than just the seconds-until-stale, but this is beyond the scope of this lecture (for more information, [check the `Cache-Control` MDN page]((https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control)).
+You also see here that `Cache-Control` directives can contain more than just the seconds-until-stale though most of these directives are beyond the scope of this lecture (for more information, [check the `Cache-Control` MDN page](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control)).

+Finally, we note that modern browsers have an [HTTP cache](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching) as well, which works analogously to the introduced web cache, relying on the same HTTP header fields to make caching decisions.
+The browser's cache can be considered as a *private cache* as it exists only on the local machine.
+The directive `private` in the Guardian's `Cache-Control` settings above tells the caches which ones are allowed to cache the response: in this case only the browser cache.
+In contrast, the directive `public` means that any cache can store a copy of the response.

-### Last-Modified
+### Header field Last-Modified

 The `Last-Modified` header field contains the date when the web resource was last altered.
 There is no header field though that indicates **how much** the resource has changed.
 Even if only a whitespace was added to a plain-text document, the `Last-Modified` header would change.

 It is often used in combination with the [`If-Modified-Since`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-Modified-Since) header.
 When web caches actively try to revalidate web resources they cache, they only want the web resource sent by the origin server if it has changed since the `Last-Modified` date.
 If nothing has changed, the origin server simply returns a `304 Not Modified` response; otherwise the updated web resource is sent to the web cache.

-`Last-Modified` dates should be taken with a grain of salt.
+`Last-Modified` dates has to be taken with a grain of salt.
 They are not always reliable, and can be manipulated by the origin server to ensure high cache validation rates for instance.

-### Connection & Upgrade
+### Header fields Connection & Upgrade

 In HTTP/1.1 the client **always** initiates the conversation with the server via an HTTP request.
 For a number of use cases though this is a severe limitation.
 Take a look at these two examples from the New York Times website and Twitter respectively: